For a smooth filming experience, make sure your screen production has the right permits, comprehensive insurance and follows Auckland’s film protocol.

 Worker compensation insurance

 The Accident Compensation Corporation (ACC) provides comprehensive, no-fault personal injury cover for all New Zealand residents and visitors to New Zealand.
 Find out more about what ACC covers for your production here or talk to us about policy options.

-If you’re filming in public spaces, you’ll need public liability insurance.
+If you’re filming in public spaces, you’ll need public liability insurance for $5 million.
 Public liability insurance limits are typically much lower in New Zealand because under our ACC scheme, citizens can’t sue for damages caused by accident.

 Talk to us about policy options.

 For tax and ACC reasons, most of our cast and crew teams prefer to work as contractors, rather than production company employees.
 It’s important to ensure contractors working on a production have their own public liability cover, as public liability policies (unless endorsed) only cover the company and its employees.

 Statutory liability insurance in New Zealand generally covers the cost of defence for fines and penalties, and in some limited circumstances may cover the fines and penalties themselves.
 Your local line producer can advise whether you’ll need to adapt your health and safety practices for New Zealand regulations.